nasreenkhan/python/README.md

 ### Search Skill set from Excel File and create SkillSheets as per Skill.
 	Simplification of search records into differet worksheets

+### Package UI Updater.
+	Python Packages updater using UI.
+It will show available packages which needs update and we can select the packages and update.